Bilge77/inventory-management-model/README.md

 ## Objective
 To determine when to reorder products based on demand and lead time.

+## How to Use
+Run the Python file and enter your own demand, lead time, and variability values to calculate the reorder point dynamically.

 ## Model Explanation

 - Daily Demand = 20 units